omeka/omeka-s-enduser/docs/sites/site_settings.md

 ![a blue bar across the top of the image displays the following words in light blue text, indicating a link: Stackable Sandbox, Jane Austen, Pages, Edit Page, Signed in as Megan, and a button to Logout.](../sites/sitesfiles/sites_userbarin.png)

-When users are not logged, the user bar only displays a login option.
+If you opt to always show the user bar, when any site visitor navigates to your site who is not logged in, the user bar appears and displays a login option.

 ![A blue bar across the top of the image only has a small button reading "Log In".
 Below this, the site's title "A Tin Box" is displayed in black text on a white background.](../sites/sitesfiles/sites_userbarout.png)